forestgrape/coronavirus/index.md

 ---

-*New page on People Interactions.
-Currently holds notes on the Russian military actions/invasion into the Ukraine: <https://github.com/forestgrape/people_interactions/blob/situation0705/conflicts/ru_ukr_conflict.md> (some of these notes were originally published here*)
+*New page with thoughts on People Interactions.
+Currently holds thoughts on the Russian military actions/invasion into the Ukraine: <https://github.com/forestgrape/people_interactions/blob/situation0705/conflicts/ru_ukr_conflict.md> (some of the notes were originally published here.)
+It's just personal thoughts but not a scientific or political work.*

 # Understanding Betacoronaviruses and their Diseases